scala/scala/spec/09-top-level-definitions.md

 The `main` method of a program can be directly defined in the object, or it can be inherited.
 The scala library defines a special class `scala.App` whose body acts as a `main` method.
-An objects $m$ inheriting from this class is thus a program, which executes the initialization code of the object $m$.
+An objects ´m´ inheriting from this class is thus a program, which executes the initialization code of the object ´m´.

 ###### Example
 The following example will create a hello world program by defining